Physics-Informed Neural Operators for Cardiac Electrophysiology

-In this work, we demonstrated that physics-informed neural operator (PINO) models can efficiently predict cardiac electrophysiology dynamics with comparable accuracy to numerical solvers, but at a fraction of the inference time.
-Our PINO models exhibit excellent generalisation across unseen mesh resolutions and propagation scenarios, albeit trained using small datasets and modest training budgets.
+In this work, we demonstrated that physics-informed neural operator (PINO) models can efficiently predict cardiac electrophysiology dynamics with comparable accuracy to numerical solvers, with the additional advantage of being able to predict across multiple propagation types and parametrisations of the PDE model without retraining.
+The model was able to perform well in both the single and multiple time step prediction scenarios and also showed promising results when evaluated as a recursive predictor, albeit trained using small datasets and modest training budgets.
 These results demonstrate the strong potential of PINO models for enabling accurate online predictions in resource-constrained medical devices.

-Future work will focus on extending this framework to irregular and 3D meshes in order to reflect realistic cardiac anatomy, potentially through geometry-aware operator layers \citep{chen_physics-informed_2025, li_geometry-informed_2023}.
+Future work will focus on extending this framework to improve the stability of long horizon predictions and to train models using irregular and 3D meshes in order to reflect realistic cardiac anatomy, potentially through employing more recently developed geometry-aware and recurrent operator layers \citep{chen_physics-informed_2025, li_geometry-informed_2023, liu-schiaffini_tipping_2026} into the model to capture more complex spatial patterns and temporal evolution.
 We also aim to develop a general operator trained across multiple PDE instances to handle a wider range of cardiac cell models.
 Although this would increase training costs, strategies such as query-point residuals or temporal-channel separation \citep{diab_temporal_2025} could help maintain computational efficiency.

-\acks{This work was funded by the UKRI EPSRC grant MCPS-VeriSec (EP/W014785/2) and British Heart Foundation (BHF) Project Grant PG/22/10871.
-We would like to thank Ching-En Chiu and Marta Varela for thoughtful discussions on physics-informed cardiac modelling, Caroline Roney for discussions on data transforms for openCARP simulation data and to Tom Kuipers and the KCL e-research team for access to the computational resources used to run the experiments.}

 {S\arabic{section}}